 Stakeholder Management Knowledge Area:

 This PMBOK knowledge area has four processes.
-These are: identifying stakeholders, planning stakeholder management, managing stakeholder management and controlling stakeholder management.
-Stakeholder management processes help to manage expectations of project stakeholders during the project.
+These are: identifying stakeholders, planning stakeholder management, managing stakeholder management, and controlling stakeholder management.
+Stakeholder management processes help to manage the expectations of project stakeholders during the project.

-As you see all project management knowledge areas has one or more process belonging to the 5 project management process groups.
+As you see all project management knowledge areas have one or more processes belonging to the 5 project management process groups.
 When the project managers are well aware of all the project management knowledge areas, they can conduct a project more efficiently.